jnozzi/cocoadev.com/SiteContent/General/BetterApproachForStoringPixelsInADatabase.markdown

 Any input would be much appreciated!

 ----
 For the last solution, you could try adding a cache, which either stores the last few accessed rows, or just contains all the rows that have been accessed.
-Then, when your application quits, you can write the cache back into memory. --[[JediKnil]]
+Then, when your application quits, you can write the cache back into memory. --General/JediKnil

 ----
-I was thinking the same thing, but have a cache that would store ''all'' the uncompressed rows, until it filled up (give it some maxiumum size, at which point it starts acting like a LIFO queue.
+I was thinking the same thing, but have a cache that would store *all* the uncompressed rows, until it filled up (give it some maxiumum size, at which point it starts acting like a LIFO queue.
 It seems like there should be some nifty data structure out there to do this..

 ----
 It seems like both answers are prefering option 3.
 If the majority of analyses proceed through the array row-by-row, wouldn't a FIFO queue be a better way?
 I have data structures for both in by "Algorithms in C" book by Sedgewick.
 The cache system seems to make the most sense for searching by row/column.
 I would appreciate any more input.
 In the mean time I will look at both LIFO and FIFO structures and see how I might implement it inside Cocoa for a test.
 For now I think I will ignore compression/decompression and concentrate on how well the cache works.